-Students may be transferred from the Antique to the Life Classes upon recommendation of the Instructors, and upon the approval by the Committee of a drawing or drawings executed by them in the Academy, and representing the entire human figure.
+Students may be transferred from the Antique to the Life Classes upon recommendation of the Instructors.
+They must, at the same time, submit a drawing or drawings executed by them in the Academy, and representing the entire human figure.
 Such drawings must be upon paper measuring at least 18 x 24 inches, and signed with full name.

-The Life Classes cannot be entered in any other way, except in the case of those who have previously belonged to them; or by those who can give satisfactory proof that they have been members of Life Classes in other recognized Art Schools, and who at the same time submit a specimen of previous work.
+The Life Classes cannot be entered in any other way, except in the case of those who have previously belonged to them, or those who can give satisfactory proof that they have been members of Life Classes in other recognized Art Schools, and who at the same time submit a specimen of previous work.